RohanAlexander/AustralianPoliticians/README.md

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 19 November 2019 (i.e. they include the deaths of Fisher and Darling; Henderson’s appointment; Sinodinos’ retirement; Molan’s appointment).
+The datasets are up-to-date as of 27 November 2019 (i.e. they include the deaths of Fisher, Darling and Humphreys; the appointments of Henderson and Molan; and Sinodinos’ retirement).

 If you are using this for anything other than general interest, then please check the comments column in case there is a flag that could